k-madsenDK/2x2-Display-Barometer/README.md

 By default there is no hysteresis/debounce, so near borders of hPa the background can flip frequently to demonstrate UI speed.

+## Change display text to English
+- Hpa start at line 455
+- Watch start at line 1332
+- Hum line 429

 ## Quick Start
 1) Prepare SD:
    - Add /wifi.cfg if you want WiFi (SSID/PASS as above)